simulamet-host/soccer-dashboard/README.md

 ## Requirements

-Make sure you have Python version 3 before you start the installation.
-You can check your Python version on the command line/terminal/shell.
+Make sure you have, at least, Python version 3.7 before you start the installation.You can check your Python version on the command line/terminal/shell.

 Windows